mubashirzamir/docker-compose-laravel/README.md

 ## Usage in Production

 While I originally created this template for local development, it's robust enough to be used in basic Laravel application deployments.
 The biggest recommendation would be to ensure that HTTPS is enabled by making additions to the `nginx/default.conf` file and utilizing something like [Let's Encrypt](https://hub.docker.com/r/linuxserver/letsencrypt) to produce an SSL certificate.

+## This is where your Laravel app goes

+To get started, **delete the contents of this folder** and then do one of the following: